 Experts in RAID Data Recovery

 RAID stands for Redundant Array of Inexpensive Disks and this is a brilliant way to build in some redundancy to your on-line storage solutions as well as back-up devices, but what happens when one or even two drives fail and suddenly this array appears Degraded or even offline?

-Well, in some scenarios if this array has been set up correctly, you should be able to simply swap out the faulty disk with another healthy disk and in many cases, automatically repair the RAID array.
-However, if one or more of your hard drives fail above the RAID tolerance or redundancy threshold, then simply swapping out disks is no longer an option and you’re going to require the services of a data recovery specialist to repair these defective drives and recover and reconstruct the data held within in the array.
+In some scenarios if this array has been set up correctly, you should be able to simply remove the faulty disk and replace with another healthy disk and in many cases, automatically repair the RAID array.
+However, if one or more of your hard drives fail above the RAID tolerance or redundancy threshold, then simply swapping out disks is no longer an option and you will require the services of an expert in RAID data recovery to repair these defective drives so the data can be recovered and the RAID reconstructed.

 As in most commercial cases, time was of the essence, as the client was quite literally at a standstill until we could get the information back to them.
 Luckily for our client, the drive with the Firmware failure was indeed the last to fail in the array so contained the missing RAID data we were looking for.

-The bare disks were delivered to us on the Friday by our partner courier after arranging a free collection, the case was diagnosed and quoted that same day and we provided a full file listing on the Monday after working through the weekend.
+The bare disks were delivered to us on the Friday by our partner courier after arranging an urgent same day collection.
+The hard drives were inspected, diagnosed and quoted that afternoon and a full file listing was provided on the Monday after working through the weekend.
 The complete recovery was returned to the client arriving on Tuesday morning and with assistance from their IT Support company they were back up and running later that day.